 Ex-CEO parents plead guilty in college admissions scandal:

-Four wealthy parents pleaded guilty on Monday to participating in a vast bribery and cheating scheme involving U.S. college admissions.
+Four wealthy parents pleaded guilty on Monday to participate in a vast bribery and cheating scheme involving U.S. college admissions.
 The parents include the former chief executives of bond manager Pimco and specialty finance lender Hercules Capital Inc. The four are among 52 people charged with participating in a vast scheme where wealthy parents conspired with a California-based college admissions consultant to use bribes and other forms of fraud to secure admissions of their children to top schools.
 Other parents charged include celebrities including Felicity Huffman and Lori Loughlin.
-William “Rick” Singer, the consultant, pleaded guilty in March to charges that he facilitated cheating on college entrance exams helped bribe sport coaches at universities to present their clients’ children as fake athletic recruits.
+William “Rick” Singer, the consultant, pleaded guilty in March to charges that he facilitated cheating on college entrance exams helped bribe sports coaches at universities to present their clients’ children as fake athletic recruits.

 Global watchdog gives Iran until Feb to tighten anti-money laundering rules:

 The Paris-based global dirty money watchdog, Financial Action Force (FATF), gave Iran a final deadline of February 2020 to comply with international standards.
 The FATF has stated that if Iran fails to comply they will urge all member states to apply counter-measures.
 Additionally, they have already asked member states to demand higher external auditing standards and scrutiny in any transactions involving Iran.
 While FATF is requiring Iran to comply with FATF rules as well as the Palermo and Terrorist Financing Conventions, Iranian leaders appear to be split on the decision of complying whether to comply the standards.
 Opposing politicians say that complying with the standards would restrict Iran’s support to its allies while the supporting side argues compliance could ease trade with Asia and Europe.